oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/kubernetes/k8s-setup.md

 * Install [Docker for Mac](https://docs.docker.com/docker-for-mac/#kubernetes) or [Docker for Windows](https://docs.docker.com/docker-for-windows/kubernetes/) and enable its embedded Kubernetes cluster.
 * We *do not* recommend or support other development/test options like Minikube, Minishift, kind, and so on.

-We have provided our hints and tips for several of these options in the sections below.
+We have provided our hints and tips for several of these options in the following sections.

 ### Set up Kubernetes on bare compute resources in a cloud